God's down payment to us

 To begin with, isn't a down payment something one receives at an identifiable time?
 Therefore, to fit into the Apostle Paul's illustration of a deposit or down payment, the infilling of the Holy Spirit happens at an identifiable time.
 It is, as some have noted, an instantaneous "crisis" experience that is described that way in other New Testament passages.

-An understanding of this down payment or deposit idea sheds light on what is meant by the statement "without holiness no one will see the Lord" in Hebrews 12.
+An understanding of this down payment or deposit idea sheds light on what is meant by the statement "without holiness, no one will see the Lord" in Hebrews 12.
 It should be obvious that people should not expect to receive full payment ("seeing the Lord" ) if they have refused the offered down payment.

 To understand this concept better, let's look at how the word was used outside the New Testament.
 Some old papyri documents from New Testament times record an advance payment to a troop of castanet dancing girls for their appearance at a village festival.
 The advance payment serves as a guarantee that they will be paid in full after they perform at the festival.
-In another instance, a mouse catcher is being paid a deposit to encourage him to start the job at once.
+In another instance, a mouse catcher is being paid a deposit to encourage him to start the job immediately.

 In what sense is the infilling of the Spirit, or the experience called entire sanctification, an advance payment of Heaven?
 Well, when people go to make a down payment, they do not take enough cash to pay the full purchase price and then tear off small parts of each bill to give to the seller, leaving the seller with an unspendable "promise" or "pledge."
 Down payment means whole bills that are good money.
 While it is a part of the full payment, it is whole, but not the whole.